benkeks/equivalence-fiddle/README.md

 The LTBT Spectroscope is developed at [MTV TU Berlin](https://www.mtv.tu-berlin.de) by Benjamin Bisping (benjamin.bisping@tu-berlin.de).

 The code is subject to the MIT License to be found in `LICENSE`.
 The full source can be obtained from <https://concurrency-theory.org/ltbt-spectroscope/code/>.

-The frontend is derived from our [HDES Tool](http://hdes.mtv.tu-berlin.de/) for higher-order dynamic-causality event structures.